MST — Mountain Standard Time

 globe

-MST stands for Mountain Standard Time and is UTC-7.
-It is used in parts of Canada, Mexico, and the United States during standard time.
+MST stands for Mountain Standard Time and is fixed at UTC-7.
+It is used in parts of Canada, Mexico, and the United States where standard mountain time applies.

 sun